 Queen Victoria’s Tour of Northamptonshire

-In November 1844, Queen Victoria and Prince Albert were invited to Burghley House.
-This was for the Christening of the Marquess and Marchioness of Exeter’s daughter, named Victoria.
+In November 1844, Queen Victoria and Prince Albert were invited to Burghley House for the Christening of the Marquess and Marchioness of Exeter’s daughter, named Victoria.

 As there were limited train lines at that point, the closest they could arrive by rail was Weedon, Northamptonshire.